Links on Android Authority may earn us a commission. Learn more.

 The clear choice is Apple.
 Even if its policies and track record aren’t perfect, Apple is taking privacy more seriously than its competitors.
 You don’t have to worry about marketers gleaning too much about your activity, and overall security is about as high as it can (plausibly) get.

-There are two major caveats, the first being compatibility.
-Siri is exclusively on Apple devices and a handful of HomeKit-ready accessories — it just doesn’t exist on Android or Windows.
-HomeKit is similarly platform-restricted, unusable for a smart home unless you own an iPhone or iPad.
+There are two caveats, the first being compatibility.
+Siri is exclusively on Apple devices and a handful of HomeKit-ready speakers — it doesn’t exist on Android or Windows.
+HomeKit is itself platform-restricted, unusable for a smart home unless you own an iPhone or iPad.
 You can’t even add accessories using a Mac.

 Even if its policies and track record aren't perfect, Apple is taking privacy more seriously than its competitors.

 The second issue is ecosystem size.
-There aren’t nearly as many smart home accessories for HomeKit as there are for Alexa or Google Assistant.
+There aren’t nearly as many smart home products for Siri/HomeKit as there are for Alexa or Google Assistant.
 This is attributable not just to the latter two working with more operating systems, but to the difficulty of developing for HomeKit, which involves strict standards and high levels of encryption processing.